thewoodfish/samaritandb-contract-proto1/README.md

 - `restrict`: Add an application to the restricted list, limiting its data access to a specific user data.

 - `unrestrict`: Remove an application from the restricted list, allowing its data access.

+- `get_restriction_list`: Retrieves a list of users who have restricted access to a specific application.
+The `DbContract` smart contract utilizes this function to provide transparency about access restrictions.

+### Parameters

+- `app_did` (Decentralized Identifier): The Decentralized Identifier (DID) of the application for which you want to retrieve the list of restricted users.

+### Return Value

+- `Vec<u8>`: A byte vector containing the list of restricted users' Decentralized Identifiers (DIDs) separated by a delimiter.
+Each user's DID is followed by `$$$` as a separator.

+### Usage

+- When calling this function, provide the `app_did` as a parameter, which represents the application you're interested in.
+- If the application has restricted access from users, the function will return a `Vec<u8>` containing the DIDs of those restricted users.
+The DIDs are separated by `$$$`.
+- If no users have restricted access to the application or the application is not found, an empty `Vec<u8>` is returned.

+This function is a valuable tool for querying the list of users who have restricted access to an application on the SamaritanDB network.

 ## Testing